-(a) Appointments in Open Session.
-The board must consider and make any appointment to another body or, in the event of a vacancy on the board, to its own membership in open session.

-(b) Nomination and Voting Procedure for Appointed Bodies.
+- (a) Appointments in Open Session.
+The board must consider and make any appointment to another body or, in the event of a vacancy on the board, to its own membership in open session. - (b) Nomination and Voting Procedure for Appointed Bodies.
 The board shall use the following procedure to appoint individuals to bodies over which it has the power of appointment.
 The chair shall open the floor for nominations, whereupon board members may put forward and debate nominees.
 When debate ends, the chair shall call the roll of the members, and each member shall cast a vote for his or her preferred nominee.
-The voting shall continue until a nominee receives a majority of votes cast during a single balloting.

-(c) Nomination and Voting Procedure to Fill a Vacancy on the Board.
-The procedure described in paragraph (b) shall be used to fill a vacancy on the board, except as superseded by the provisions of G.S.
-153A-27 or -27.1.
-If the county is divided into electoral districts, the person selected to fill the vacancy must reside in the same electoral district as the member being replaced.
+The voting shall continue until a nominee receives a majority of votes cast during a single balloting. - (c) Nomination and Voting Procedure to Fill a Vacancy on the Board.
+The board shall use the following procedure to fill a vacancy on the board, except as superseded by the provisions of NCGS § 153A-27.
 If the member being replaced was elected as the nominee of a political party, then his or her replacement must belong to the same party.